Leader: Bob Buckler

 Travelling further eastwards the landscape becomes more barren and palm groves begin to appear, wadis and oasis are the order of the day and in the distance, the high dune system called Erg Chebbi, is an imposing back drop.
 Trumpeter Finches are quite common here, we will search for Desert Warbler another speciality of the region.
 Bar-tailed Desert Larks can be found with Desert Wheatear, Hoopoe Lark and perhaps a flock of Blue-cheeked Bee-eaters will drop in.
 The Palm groves and oasis break up the regs (pebble deserts) and offer shelter to Fulvous Babbler, and Tristram’s Warbler.
 Many passing migrants and wintering warblers shelter in the Acacia thickets that grow along the wadis.

 A visit to the numerous Kasbahs that are positioned along the Erg Chebbi sand dunes may produce the much sought after Desert Sparrow and a little further south we will visit the large seasonal lake at Merzouga (if present).
-In passed years the lake has produced many waders and wildfowl including a flock of seventy Marbled Duck together with Shoveler, Garganey and Pintail.
+In past years the lake has produced many waders and wildfowl including a flock of seventy Marbled Duck together with Shoveler, Garganey and Pintail.
 More recently the water has all but dreid up by the time we arrive.

 After an overnight stop midway through our journey we continue westward and enter the Sous valley.
 This is a vast open area with large tracts of arable fields interspersed with dry scrub and hedgerows.
 A great number of birds inhabit this area, which include Shrikes, Black-crowned Tchagra, Moussier’s Redstart, Black-winged Kite, Common Bubul, Larks, Buntings and Storks.

 Arriving late afternoon on the outskirts of Agadir we check into our hotel for a 2 night stay.
 From the hotel there is easy access to Oued Sous (a large river and estuary), designated a nature reserve, which can be reached within minutes from our hotel.
 Our afternoon visit will cover the mudflats that hold many waders, flamingos, herons, egrets and has the potential to produce rarer Terns such as Lesser Crested, Caspian and even Royal Tern.
 We will stay until sunset and wait for the Red-necked Nightjar to appear before returning to the hotel for a well earned dinner.